Aninda12/2024GR18CS462_5G_Proj_Network_Slicing/README.md

 Welcome to the **5G Network Slicing Simulator** – a Python-powered simulation toolkit crafted to mimic and explore the behavior of network slicing in next-gen 5G infrastructure.
 This project allows researchers, students, and network enthusiasts to dive into how logical slices coexist and operate over a shared physical network, meeting diverse performance demands.

 ---

+## 🧠 About the Project

+**5G network slicing** is a game-changer in modern wireless communication, enabling operators to run multiple virtual networks – or *slices* – on top of a single physical infrastructure.
+Each slice is designed for a specific service type, balancing efficiency with tailored performance.

+This simulator provides a playground to:

+- Create and configure multiple network slices.
+- Dynamically allocate system resources (bandwidth, compute power, etc.).
+- Measure performance metrics like latency and throughput in real-time.

 ## ⚙️ Setup & Installation

 ### Requirements